My nursing license is inactive — what does that mean?

 - Administrative processing delays

-- Confirm your license status on your state board of nursing website
+- Confirm your status on your state board of nursing website

 - Check renewal dates, CE requirements, and fee status

-- Do not practice in a role that requires an active license
+- Don’t practice in a role that requires an active license until it’s fixed

 How long does reactivation take?